tylerjromeo/nolandel-notes/session27/outline.md

 first to 2 wins

-# Inn scene
+# Inn scene (optional)

-They find an Inn, but JoJo doesn't want to go in
+They find an Inn, but JoJo doesn't want to go in.
+Several years ago she "accidentally" set some wolves on a guy who was cheating at cards.
 # Machine city approach

 After a long journey, you finally see your destination on the Horizon.
 The Machine City of Glenham.
 The steel-worked walls loom, streatching far in both directions and you can see the skyline shifting as the mechanisms in teh tall buildings move.
 And above the city in the sky, you see several dark plumes forming in the air, making a funnel of smoke from the sky into the city.